percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.13.0.md

 ## Release Highlights

+* It is now [possible to control](../operator.md#backup-allowparallel) whether backup jobs are executed  in parallel or sequentially, which can be useful to avoid the cluster overload; also, CPU and memory resource limits can now be configured for the backup restore job
+* A substantial improvement of the [backup documentation](../backup.md) was done in this release, making it much easier to read, and the [backup restore options](../operator.md#perconaxtradbclusterrestore-custom-resource-options) have been added to the Сustom Resource reference
+* In this release, we put a lot of effort into fixing bugs reported by the community.
+We are grateful to everyone who helped us to discover these issues and contributed to fixing them.

 ## New Features and improvements

-* {{ k8spxcjira(1224) }}: New `backup.allowParallel` Custom Resource option allows to disable running backup jobs in parallel, which can be useful to avoid connection issues caused by the cluster overload

-* {{ k8spxcjira(362) }}: Code clean-up and refactoring for checking if ProxySQL and HAProxy enabled in the Custom Resource (thanks to Vladislav Safronov for contributing)
-* {{ k8spxcjira(1088) }}: It is now possilbe to configure CPU and memory resources for the backup restore job in the `PerconaXtraDBClusterRestore` Custom Resource options
+* {{ k8spxcjira(1088) }}: It is now possible to configure CPU and memory resources for the backup restore job in the PerconaXtraDBClusterRestore Custom Resource options
 * {{ k8spxcjira(1166) }}: Starting from now, Docker image tags for Percona XtraBackup include full XtraBackup version instead of the major number used before
 * {{ k8spxcjira(1189) }}: Improve security and meet compliance requirements by building the Operator based on Red Hat Universal Base Image (UBI) 9 instead of UBI 8
 * {{ k8spxcjira(1192) }}: Backup and restore documentation was substantially improved to make it easier to work with, and [backup restore options](../operator.md#perconaxtradbclusterrestore-custom-resource-options) have been added to the Сustom Resource reference
-* {{ k8spxcjira(1210) }}: HAProxy service [can now be configured](...) as [headless](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) at service creation time
+* {{ k8spxcjira(1210) }}: A [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) can now be configured for [ProxySQL](../proxysql-conf.md/headless-service) and [HAProxy](../haproxy-conf.md/headless-service) to make them usable on a tenant network (thanks to Vishal Anarase for contribution)
 * {{ k8spxcjira(1225) }}: The Operator (system) users are now created with the `PASSWORD EXPIRE NEVER` policy to avoid breaking the cluster due to the password expiration set by the `default_password_lifetime` system variable
+* {{ k8spxcjira(362) }}: Code clean-up and refactoring for checking if ProxySQL and HAProxy enabled in the Custom Resource (thanks to Vladislav Safronov for contributing)
+* {{ k8spxcjira(1224) }}: New `backup.allowParallel` Custom Resource option allows to disable running backup jobs in parallel, which can be useful to avoid connection issues caused by the cluster overload
+* {{ k8spxcjira(1183) }}: The Operator now uses the [caching_sha2_password](https://dev.mysql.com/doc/refman/8.0/en/caching-sha2-pluggable-authentication.html) authentication plugin for MySQL 8.0 instead of the older [mysql_native_password](https://dev.mysql.com/doc/refman/8.0/en/native-pluggable-authentication.html) one

 ## Bugs Fixed